Garlicky, lemony, fall-apart lamb, served in tacos with Greek salad.

 • 56 small brown onions, peeled and quartered (or 3 large)

-• 1 garlic bulb, skin on, cut in half horizontally
+• 1 whole garlic bulb, unpeeled, cut in half horizontally

 • 4 tomatoes, finely diced